-The 480 hours required for practicum should be completed during the agency's regular business hours.
+The 512 hours required for the practicum should be completed during the agency's regular business hours.
 Most agencies are open during typical business hours of 8:00 to 5:00 Monday through Friday, but some after-hours social work activities are required in some settings.
 Practicum hours should be scheduled primarily when the agency field instructor or designated professional mentor is present.
-Students are entitled to all university holidays, but may choose to go to the agency if it is open on those days.
+Students are entitled to all university holidays but may choose to go to the agency if it is open on those days.
 Students will also observe agency holidays not observed by the university.
-Only hours directly related to practicum may be counted toward the 480 total.
-Traveling to and from practicum, lunch and other breaks, holidays or any other time the student is absent from practicum do not count toward practicum hours.
-Students are expected to be excused from practicum activities to attend the Professional Seminar class taken concurrent with Field Experience.
+Only hours directly related to practicum may be counted toward the total.
+Traveling to and from practicum, lunch and other breaks, holidays or any other time the student is absent from practicum does not count toward practicum hours.
 Documentation of practicum hours, signed by the student and field instructor, is kept on a form provided by the program and submitted when requested by the field liaison.
-(See Appendix E)
+(See Appendix H)